stanekTM/TX_nRF24_2ch_Oled/README.md

-# RC TX nRF24L01 2ch
+# RC TX nRF24 Stanek 2ch Oled
-Surface 2 channel RC transmitter nRF24L01 with ATmega328P/16Mhz, for cars, boats and robots.
+Simple surface 2 channel RC transmitter for cars, boats and robots.
-It contains the telemetry of the monitored voltage RX displayed on the LCD display.
+The hardware includes a cheap, years-proven nRF24L01+ transceiver and an ATmega328P processor with an OLED screen.
+It is written for Arduino and includes:

 This RC transmitter works with RC receiver from my repository [RX_nRF24L01_Telemetry_Motor_Servo](https://github.com/stanekTM/RX_nRF24L01_Telemetry_Motor_Servo)